 - Early season skiing on super quiet slopes.

-- Frog and Roast Beef, The highest British pub in Europe!
+- Having a pint at the Frog and Roast Beef, the highest British pub in Europe.

 We offer private transfers from Geneva, Grenoble, Lyon, and Chambéry airports to Val Thorens in professionally driven modern vehicles.
 Relax in comfort and safety or upgrade to our Business Class and First Class services for even more luxury.

 Val Thorens to/from Geneva, Lyon and Grenoble airports in 3hrs and Chambéry airport in 2.5hrs (subject to weather and traffic).